 Unlike other equines, the Grevy’s zebra does not form permanent herds or social bonds among adults.
 It lives in a herd, but the herd’s composition can vary daily as members enter and leave; and associations among members rarely last more than a few months.
 The most stable relationships for this zebra are a mare’s attachment to her young, from one to three years; and a stallion’s attachment to its territory.
 It’s territory, at up to seven square miles, is largest of any herbivore.

 Within the herd, there is little dominance or hierarchy.
-If there are no females for which to compete, males will associate with other stallions in a friendly way.
+If there are no females to compete for, males will associate with other stallions in a friendly way.
 This zebra also mingles and interacts with other animals occupying the same habitat, like ostriches, antelopes, and wildebeests.
 The zebra benefits them by eating dry, hardened grass tips that are too tough for these other herbivores.
 Because of the poor nutritional content of these foods, the Grevy’s zebra spends 60 – 80 percent of its time eating.

 Diet: grasses, shrubs, fruits, tree bark